seven-technologies-cloud/pythonrest/README.md

 This project is under active enhancement and we have several open GitHub issues so we can improve it even further, if you're an Open Source enthusiast and wish to contribute, we'd be more than happy to have you on our team!
 Get in touch via admin@seventechnologies if you have any doubts or suggestions and don't forget to star rate our repo!

-### if you like our solution, please consider donating on our [Patreon campaign](https://www.patreon.com/seventechnologiescloud)!
+### If you like our solution, please consider donating on our [Patreon campaign](https://www.patreon.com/seventechnologiescloud)!
 <br>

 # How Is PythonREST good for Developers?